Filter Vs. Strainers: What Is the Difference

 Strainers are commonly utilized when the particles to be removed are large enough to be captured by a mesh or screen.
 Strainers are frequently used for;

-• One common purpose for strainers is to keep pumps from being clogged by dirt and other big particles.
+• One common purpose of strainers is to prevent pumps from becoming clogged by dirt and other large particles.

 • To filter out detritus, strainers are frequently installed in the water intake systems of cooling towers, condensers, and other industrial machinery.